horizon86/winColorLs/README.md

 # Use

 1. Download from [release](https://github.com/horizon86/winColorLs/releases/latest) and add to environment `PATH`.
-2. Set environment variable `LS_PATH` is the folder where the real ls.exe is located.
+2. Set environment variable `LSPATH` is the folder where the real ls.exe is located.

 # Compile